Patrick Miller (soldier): 2003: 507th ambush

-After he was captured, he was repeatedly questioned about radio frequencies that were written on pieces of paper inside his helmet.
+After he was captured, Miller was repeatedly questioned about radio frequencies that were written on pieces of paper inside his helmet.
 "Thinking on his feet, Pfc.
 Miller told his captors that they were prices for power steering pumps," the release said.
 "Disgusted, the captors threw the frequencies and his helmet into the fire."

-For these actions he was awarded the Silver Star the third-highest military award for heroism in combat.
-Along with the Silver Star, Patrick Miller also received a Purple Heart and Prisoner of War Medal on July 2, 2003, during an Independence Day celebration at Fort Bliss, Texas.

-On 20 July 2005, while serving with the 183rd Maintenance Company, Fort Carson, Miller was awarded the Combat Action Badge by retired Command Sergeant Major Tyler Walker.

-The U.S. Army Materiel Command (AMC) at Fort Belvoir, Virginia named its operations center and dedicated a wall in Miller's honor in January 2004.
-Miller attended the ceremony with his mother and his wife and their two small children.

-Silver Star citation

-"The President of the United States takes pleasure in presenting the Silver Star Medal to Patrick Miller, Private First Class, U.S. Army, for conspicuous gallantry and intrepidity in action while serving as a Mechanic with the 507th Maintenance Company, 11th Air Defense Artillery Brigade, during combat operations in support of Operation IRAQI FREEDOM, near An Nasiriya, Iraq, on 23 March 2003.
-On that date a huge American convoy headed from Kuwait to Baghdad.
-A dozen heavy trucks and other maintenance vehicles fell behind the rest and got lost.
-At sunrise, Iraqi troops ambushed the lost soldiers, firing from both sides of the highway.
-The Americans sped up to escape the attack, but one Humvee smashed into the back of a jack-knifed American tractor-trailer.
-Less than a mile behind that accident, Private Miller was driving the last truck in the convoy.
-During the attack, he floored the accelerator, trying to steer and duck bullets at the same time.
-During the ensuing battle he single-handedly stopped a mortar attack aimed at trapped soldiers."

-Miller as a POW

 He was one of five POWs to be interviewed on Al Jazeera.
 In the interview, he was asked why he came to Iraq, his reply was "I come to fix broke stuff."
 Asked if he came to shoot Iraqis, he answered, "No, I come to shoot only if I am shot at.
 They don't bother me, I don't bother them."
 Miller lost 25 pounds in three weeks as a prisoner of war, eating boiled chicken, rice and bread so hard he had to throw it against the wall to be able to chew it.

+Miller received his Silver Star, along with a Purple Heart and Prisoner of War Medal, on July 2, 2003, during an Independence Day celebration at Fort Bliss, Texas.
+On 20 July 2005, while serving with the 183rd Maintenance Company, Fort Carson, Miller was awarded the Combat Action Badge by retired Command Sergeant Major Tyler Walker.

+The U.S. Army Materiel Command at Fort Belvoir, Virginia, named its operations center and dedicated a wall in Miller's honor in January 2004.
+Miller attended the ceremony with his mother and his wife and their two small children.

+Silver Star citation